Whistleblowing

 Evidence needed for a whistleblowing negotiation

 Evidence will be a key feature if you are to stand any chance of winning.
 The employer will often be armed to the teeth with lawyers so you can do no better than be armed with hard evidence of the wrongdoing.
-Nowadays a lot of business is done by email so you might be able to get a portfolio of documentation to support your claim.
+As most business is conducted digitally nowadays, that means you have a better chance of putting together a portfolio of documentation to support your claim than you would if the documents were held in paper form.

 When it comes to witnesses, you’d be lucky to have any step forward, but that kind of luck can be just what need to win your case.
 Sometimes there are 2 or more whistleblowers, or in big companies, there may be other employees who are unhappy at work and can provide vital background, or even direct experience of the type of wrongdoing complained of.